cupy/cupy/examples/cifar/README.md

 No data augmentation is used and the classification accuracy on the CIFAR-10 test set for the VGG-style model should reach approximately 89% after 200 iterations or so.

 If you want to run this example on the N-th GPU, pass `--gpu=N` to the script.
+To run on CPU, pass `--gpu=-1`.

 For example, to run the default model, which uses CIFAR-10 and GPU 0:
 ```